I want to know everything about .......Bay Window Curtain Poles

 On a 5 sided bay window the 5 sections of the window can often be of similar size in width; although it can be the case as with the 3 sided bay, that there is a longer front section and two smaller side windows.
 Where there is wall space available to either side of these two side windows inside a bay though, it is preferable to treat these areas as panels of the window and extend the pole across them to create a good stack back are.
 In this instance the window would be treated as a five sided bay as there would be 4 internal corner bends.

 If you plan to have full working curtains in your bay window, it can often be the case that the curtains can take a considerable amount of natural daylight off the window when they are pulled back in the open position.
 The area where curtains sit when they are open is called the stack-back area.
-On a straight window the track or pole is usually extended well beyond the edges of the window to create a stack back area that keeps the majority of the curtain fullness off the window, maximising the amount of natural light available in the room.
+On a straight window poles and tracks are usually extended well beyond the edges of the window to create a stack back area that keeps the majority of the curtain fullness off the window, maximising the amount of natural light available in the room.

 With a bay pole the outer edges of the pole usually stop at the edge of the window where the inner walls of the bay meet the facing flat wall of the room.
 There is normally little or no wall space before the first window pane inside the bay, so a good portion of the curtain will encroach onto the first section of window.
 To create a bigger stack back area which will ultimately keep more of the curtain off the window area, and maximise the potential light in the room, it is often possible to extend the edges of the bay curtain pole beyond the edges of the bay window and onto the flat wall with a bay window pole returns kit.